 Decide How You Want to Feel

-We’ve all had a goal – say lose 5kgs, do an activity, move house etc. And I’m sure most of us have reached one or many goals before.
-And often, at the end of it, it’s almost deflating.
-Now what?
+We’ve all had a goal – say attend 5 Upstate classes in a week, and after achieving that goal, it can almost be deflating.
 Often we get to the end of these journeys towards a goal and don’t feel how we expected to feel.
 Mature, healthy, happy with our body, accomplished.
 Whatever it is.
 We end up feeling a bit disappointed.

 If we shift our focus from a task to a feeling, the outcome might be different.
 Instead of setting an arbitrary goal assuming it will be what we want, start with how you want to feel.
 We want to get to the deep feelings and sensations behind the goals we are setting.
 Danielle Laporte (who has a very good book on goal setting with heart) calls this “core desired feelings.”
 Write a list of the ways you want to feel.
 Loved, confident, content, brave, present, connected, strong, loving, and content.
 The list goes on.
 Your goal should be to feel that way.
 More of the time.